oscal-compass/community/GOVERNANCE.md

 Changing the status of a project from non-core to core, or core to non-core will require a 2/3 majority of the oversight committee.

-### OSCAL-Compass 'lab projects' and 'significant adopters'
+### OSCAL-Compass 'lab' projects and 'significant adopters'

-New projects that are not directly related to the core functionality of OSCAL-Compass, but are closely related may be incubated as a lab project (either in the main OSCAL-Compass github org or a separate org managed by OSCAL-Compass).
-These projects will follow a similar project maintenance structure as projects in OSCAL-Compass.
+New projects can that are not core to the functionality of OSCAL-Compass but are closely related may be incubated as a lab project in a separate 'lab' Github org managed by OSCAL-Compass maintainers.
+Existing projects closely related to OSCAL-Compass, but in a separate github org can also be moved to this 'lab' Github org.
+All the lab projects will follow a similar project maintenance structure as projects in OSCAL-Compass.

 A new lab project can be added with simple majority of the oversight committee.
 As the project matures it can become a **core** project with 2/3 majority of the oversight committee.

 Significant adopters are those projects and/or organizations that are highly dependent (significant usage) on the OSCAL-Compass projects and are using it for at least six months or more.
-They also need to acitvely contribute/engage with **core** projects through GitHub events like creating issues, creating PRs, reviewing PRs, commenting on issues, etc. and should also be member of the OSCAL-Compass organization.
+They need to acitvely contribute/engage with **core** projects through GitHub events like creating issues, creating PRs, reviewing PRs, commenting on issues, etc. and should be a member of the OSCAL-Compass organization.

-An adoptor can be designated as a significant adopter with simple majority of the oversight committee.
+An adoptor can be designated as a significant adopter with a simple majority of the oversight committee.
+Their name would be added to the significant adopters list.

 ## OSCAL Compass Oversight Committee Overview